Training-free Uncertainty Guidance for Complex Visual Tasks with MLLMs

-In this work, we addressed the challenge of fine-grained perception in MLLMs by demonstrating that a model's intrinsic uncertainty can serve as a powerful, proactive guide for localizing relevant information.
-Our Uncertainty-Guided (UG) framework provides a simple, unified, and training-free mechanism that solves three distinct tasks through uncertainty minimization, including Visual Search, Long Video Understanding, and Temporal Grounding.
-Our comprehensive experiments show that this approach enables standard MLLMs to achieve performance competitive with complex and specialized fine-tuned methods.
-This work validates harnessing a model's own uncertainty as an effective strategy for developing more capable multimodal models on complex visual tasks.
+In this work, we introduced the Uncertainty‑Guided (UG) framework, a training‑free approach that leverages an MLLM’s intrinsic uncertainty to address challenging fine‑grained perception tasks, including Visual Search, Long Video Understanding, and Temporal Grounding.
+Our experiments show that this simple yet principled strategy enables standard MLLMs to achieve performance competitive with heavily fine‑tuned, task‑specific systems, demonstrating that uncertainty minimization is an effective and efficient mechanism for guiding multimodal reasoning.